-Inputs to the cold forging process are in the form of billets of material, which are cut from raw stock bulk material (coils, beams, sheets, etc.).
-Each billet is the exact amount of material needed for the final part so there is no wastage or loss of material.
-This waste-free process can offer significant benefits in high volume production where waste-per-part is a key cost consideration and/or in situations where raw material is costly, such as specialized alloys or scarce metals.
+Inputs to its process are in the form of billets of material, which are cut from raw stock bulk material (coils, beams, sheets, etc.).
+Each billet is the exact amount of material needed for the final part, so there is no wastage or loss of material.
+This waste-free process can offer significant benefits in high-volume production where waste-per-part is a key cost consideration, and/or in situations where raw material is costly, such as when specialized alloys or scarce metals are used.

 Improved Part Integrity and Strength

-The high compression process used in cold forging actually displaces and rearranges the grain of the base material to minimize any inherent weaknesses.
-This is particularly important for part designs where the required shape experiences weak points along the existing grain of the base material, such as long protrusions that cut across the grain or narrow points that could be prone to breakage under stress.
+The high compression forces in cold forging actually displace and rearrange the grain of the base material to minimize any inherent weaknesses.
+This is particularly important for part designs where the required shape experiences weak points along the existing grain of the base material— for example, long protrusions that cut across the grain or narrow points that could be prone to breakage under stress.
 The cold forging process overcomes these problems by reducing engineers’ worries about issues pertaining to the underlying grain of the raw material.

 Enhanced Appearance and Surface Finishing

-Cold forging also offers distinct advantages over machining, progressive stamping, casting, welding and other fabrication processes in that the output does not typically require postprocessing steps post-processing steps to achieve presentable surface smoothness and appearance.
+Cold forging can also offer distinct advantages over machining, progressive stamping, casting, welding and other fabrication processes in that the output does not typically require post-processing steps to achieve presentable appearance and/or required surface smoothness.

-Depending on the specific requirements of the application, other parts could require cleaning up to remove burrs, grooves, striations, or other artefacts from the machining process.
+Depending on the specific end-application requirements, some parts could require cleaning up to remove burrs, grooves, striations, or other artefacts from the machining process.
 This is not a problem with finished parts created via the cold forging compression process.

-While cold forging may not be appropriate for every application, it can offer very significant advantages in the right situations.
-Given that it requires specialised equipment as well as tooling and die investments, the use of cold forging should be balanced against overall production volumes, material costs, part strength requirements and ROI projections.
+While cold forging may not be appropriate for every application, it can offer very significant advantages in the appropriate situations.
+Given that it requires specialized equipment as well as tooling and die investments, the use of cold forging should be balanced against overall production volumes, material costs, part strength requirements and Return on Investment (ROI) projections.

-In some instances, where strength, shape and surface smoothness are of critical importance, Cold Forging is the only process that can efficiently produce parts that meet the required specifications.
-Consequently, some of these parts, such as complex pinion gears, are designed specifically to suit the cold forging process because they can’t be manufactured via machining or other processes, to begin with.
+In some instances, where strength, shape and surface smoothness are of critical importance, cold forging is the only process that can efficiently produce parts that meet the required specifications.
+Consequently, some of these parts— such as complex pinion gears— are designed specifically to suit the cold forging process because they cannot be manufactured via machining or other processes.

 The billet size must be controlled precisely if closed forging is employed.
-Excess material has nowhere to escape to in the closed die cavity when being compressed; this can cause excessively high stress within the die, risking serious damage to it.
-On the other hand, if open forging is employed, extra material generally will not result in damage as mentioned above, asmaterial escape routes are usually designed into the process.
+Excess material has nowhere to escape in the closed die cavity when being compressed; this can cause excessively high stress within the die, risking serious damage to the tool.
+On the other hand, if open forging is employed, extra material will generally not cause similar damage as mentioned above, as material escape routes are usually designed into the process.

-Bonderising is a dipping process that coats billet surfaces with phosphate and soap to ease material flow over the punches or dies during the forging process.
-This helps to reduce friction, force and stress and also to improves surface quality.
+Bonderizing is a dipping process that coats billet surfaces with phosphate and soap to ease material flow over the punches or dies during the forging process.
+This helps to reduce friction, force and stress and also improves surface quality.

 Annealing is a process that softens the material and lowers the flow stress for easier material flow.
-Intermediate annealing, applied in between forging stages, is necessary when cold working induces work hardening to the extent that no further cold working is practical or possible.
+Intermediate annealing, applied in between forging stages, is necessary when cold forging induces work hardening to the extent that no further cold working of the given material is practical or possible.

-In cold forging, the usage of high viscosity oil is critical to reducing bare metal to metal contact.
-However, in order to also dissipate heat generated, adding the right amount of thin oil is usually also necessary..
+In cold forging, the use of high-viscosity oil is critical to reducing bare metal-to-metal contact.
+However, in order to also dissipate heat generated, adding the right amount of thin oil is usually also necessary.

 Understanding cold forging trade-offs and selecting a partner with deep experience in cold forging applications, including vertical integration with other processes, can offer designers and production engineers a valuable alternative to conventional machining or casting processes.

-The key to success is to start early in the design process and to consider overall production volume and ramp-up requirements so that cold forging can be leveraged for optimal ROI and quality results.
+The key to success is to begin evaluating early in the design process and to consider overall production volume and ramp-up requirements so that cold forging can be leveraged for optimal ROI and quality results.

-Compared to other competing technologies, such as machining, die casting, plastic injection molding, welding and metal injection molding, cold forging creates products with higher impact strength, improved structural integrity, and better accuracy while using less material.
-The process is highly productive and optimal for surface finishing.
+Compared to other competing technologies such as machining, die casting, plastic injection molding, welding and metal injection molding, cold forging creates products with higher impact strength, improved structural integrity, and better accuracy while using less material.
+The process is also highly productive, and optimal for surface finishing.